BrandonLC2020/PersonalRedirectInspectorWebApp/README.md

 The Redirect URI Inspector is a web-based tool designed to help developers inspect and understand the data passed to a page via its URL.
 This is particularly useful when working with OAuth 2.0 flows, SAML assertions, or any scenario where a page acts as a redirect target and needs to process query parameters or URL fragments.

 The application captures the full URL, breaks down query parameters into key-value pairs, and displays the URL fragment (hash).
 It maintains a history of visited URIs (with their parsed data) using the browser's `localStorage`, allowing you to see a log of redirects over time.
+Users can also set a default URL to be monitored automatically or manually inspect any specific URL on demand.

 ## Features

-*   **URL Parsing:** Displays the full URL, a list of query parameters, and the URL fragment.
+*   **URL Parsing:** Displays the full URL, a list of query parameters, and the URL fragment for inspected URIs.
+*   **Automated Inspection:**
+    *   By default, inspects the application's own `window.location.href` when it loads or changes.
+    *   **Configurable Default Monitored URL:** Users can set a persistent "default monitored URL".
+If set, and the application is opened without its own query parameters or fragment, this default URL will be inspected instead.
+*   **Manual URL Inspection:** Allows users to input any URL directly into the application for immediate parsing and addition to the history.
-*   **History Tracking:** Stores a history of unique redirect entries in `localStorage`.
+*   **History Tracking:** Stores a history of unique redirect entries (from automated or manual inspections) in `localStorage`.
-*   **Reverse Chronological Order:** Shows the most recent redirect at the top.
+*   **Reverse Chronological Order:** Shows the most recent entry at the top.
 *   **Clear History:** Option to clear all stored redirect history.
 *   **Copy to Clipboard:**
-    *   Copy the currently inspected URI.
+    *   Copy the auto-inspected URI.
     *   Copy the full URL of any historical entry.
     *   Copy all query parameters of an entry as a JSON object.
     *   Copy the URL fragment of an entry.